Published by Edward Spears, MBA, PMP, Senior Director, Partner Success on May 10, 2023 1:16:13 PM

 For many students across the HBCU landscape, financing a degree is one of the greatest challenges.
 Often, student funding is consumed by housing and tuition for traditional fall and spring semesters, leaving little to no opportunity for students to pursue additional course offerings during winter or summer semesters.
 However, access to a winter or summer semester can be the difference in on-time graduation, especially when the course offerings are funded.
 Grant funding is a game changer that makes it possible for students to take advantage of additional courses offered during intersession semesters.
 Understanding course sharing’s potential, realizing the strength of the SREB HBCU-MSI Consortium community, and knowing that funding would make the difference in students graduating has motivated Acadeum to support HBCUs to secure additional funding opportunities to utilize course sharing.

-With a mission to help more students finish their degrees, institutions in the consortium and Acadeum collaborated with the UNCF Institute for Capacity Building.
+With a mission to help more students finish their degrees, institutions in the consortium and Acadeum collaborated with the UNCF Degree Completion Aid Funds.
 As a result, UNCF awarded five grants to HBCUs to support graduating seniors with 2022 winter term enrollment.
 This collaboration gave students access to courses offered outside the regular term and positioned them to graduate on time.

 SREB HBCU-MSI Consortium institutions embody the power of community, collaboration, and care.
 Here are some of the impactful ways the UNCF funding and course sharing have successfully helped students and institutions.

 Stories of Impact from the Collaborative SREB HBCU-MSI Consortium